Skip to content

 Hobby ROI?

 Pure financial: usually negative (hobbies cost money).
-Real value: stress relief, fitness, social connection, cognitive engagement, skill development, sense of purpose. public healthcare estimates active hobbies save 200-500/year health costs.
+Real value: stress relief, fitness, social connection, cognitive engagement, skill development, sense of purpose. the universal healthcare system estimates active hobbies save 200-500/year health costs.
 Hard to quantify - personal value usually exceeds financial cost for sustained hobbies.

 Reduce hobby costs?